highfidelity/hifi-content/usefulUtilities/scriptPauser/README.md

 NOTE that, when Script Pauser restores a Paused script that is a certified script, the "Installed" state of that script will be lost.
 This means that, when Script Pauser restores a previously-installed certified app, the Inventory app will not show that app as "Installed", even though its associated script is running.

+The Script Pauser will not Pause a script that a user runs _after_ they have started running this Entity Script.

 ## Setup
 1. Add an entity to your domain.
     - A big Box primitive would work perfectly.